 And the next thing on the list is usually a spring clean in the house.
 An increase in dust could set off a reaction in your pet, and you need to ensure all cleaning products are kept out of harm’s way.
 If you think your pet has eaten or drunk something they shouldn’t have, you must call your vet immediately.

 The earlier you can get them treated, the better the outcome should be for them.

 You need to take care with dogs swimming in ponds, lakes and rivers – make sure you look out for blue or green algae.

 Consider protecting rabbits against flystrike – regular cleaning of hutches and daily bottom checks!

-Finally, bank holidays are a great time for a spot of DIY in the house.
-Please keep paints and chemicals away from your pet.
-We also see a number of paw injuries at this time of year, where a dog or cat has a nail, splinter or screw embedded in their paw.
+Our final top tip for springtime is keep paints and chemicals away from your pet.
+We also see a number of paw injuries at this time of year.
+This could be where a dog or cat has a nail, splinter or screw embedded in their paw.
 We would recommend having a safe area for your pet so you know they can walk around or play without any hazards being present.